 For more information on things to eat in Krakow, Krakow Tourism offers plenty of inspiration including culinary events in Krakow such as Kraków Shrovetide (Zapusty) or Obwarzanek (Kraków Bagel Day).

-If you have any questions or would like to leave a review or share your experience, please do so in the comments.
+If you have questions or want to leave a tour review, please do so in the comments.

 —